sit-2021-int214/023-Google_Play_Store_Apps/README.md

 ### Steps
 1. Define a question
-2. Observe Data
+2. Loading Library and dataset
-3. Loading Library and dataset
+3. Observe Data
-4. Cleaning Data
+5. Cleaning Data
-5. Answer to all defined question
+6. Answer to all defined question

 ### Tools